qngapparat/soak-js/README.md

 # soak-js

-On-the-fly FaaS (de)hydration.
+On-the-fly hydration for FaaS.
 No more input & output size limits.

 ## Install
 ```shell